techiediaries/blog/_posts/2018-01-17-deploying-a-blog-part-3.markdown

 Now we have our space, we need to create our database.
 There are several different add-ons for Heroku in order to use a database in your package.
 However, although there are free plans, you still need to provide your card details.
 So please head over to: [Heroku Verify](https://heroku.com/verify) to add your card details.

 Once verified, we're going to add the ClearDb add-on to our space.
-So in your Terminal you can run the following command to add a database for your blog to access:
+So in the Terminal let's run the following command to add a database for our blog to access:

 ```bash
 heroku addons:add cleardb:ignite
 ```

-You once the command has been run, you will see something similar to the image below:
+When the command has finished running, we should see something similar to the image below:

 ![Creating a ClearDB database](https://cdn.auth0.com/blog/symfony-part-3/create-heroku-database.png)